-Philomena Todger, governor of HMP Wakefield, is delighted by the fact Johnson may be housed within her walls.
+Philomena Todger, governor of HMP Wakefield, is delighted by the fact they may house Johnson within her walls.

-But geography is playing an important part of where Johnson will be sent.
+But geography is playing an important part of where Johnson is sent.
 HMP’s Northumberland and Durham both believe they are in with a shout considering Johnson still played for Sunderland even whilst being investigated.

 “…Jermaine Pennant, who illegally hunted badgers…”

-The practice of allowing footballers who’ve been jailed to play for the prison teams came about in 1990 when Tony Adams, serving 56 days for drunkenly riding endangered turtles in a zoo, was instrumental in helping HMP Chelmsford win the league title after only playing four games.
+The practice of allowing jailed footballers who’ve to play for the prison teams came about in 1990 when Tony Adams, serving 56 days for drunkenly riding endangered turtles in a zoo, helped HMP Chelmsford win the league title only playing four games.

-But should the crime of which the prisoner has committed be taken into account?
-Unlike jailed footballers Joey Barton, who repeatedly ignored one way street signs or Jermaine Pennant, who illegally hunted badgers; Johnson’s crimes are far more serious.
+But should take the crime of which the prisoner has committed be considered?
+Unlike jailed footballers Joey Barton, who ignored one-way street signs, or Jermaine Pennant, who illegally hunted badgers; Johnson’s crimes are far more serious.

-Dr Lubesheath also referenced the 2014 undercover report at HMP Manchester where the prison was found to be treating their football team with unfavourable fairness including having other inmates forced to massage players, unlimited use of social media and frequent trips to Hollywood Bowl after match wins.
-The team were also allowed to train at Manchester United’s Carrington training complex in preparation for a cup final tie against HMP Leeds.
+Dr Lubesheath also referenced the 2014 undercover report at HMP Manchester which found the prison treated their football team with unfavourable fairness, including having other inmates forced to massage players, unlimited use of social media and frequent trips to Hollywood Bowl after match wins.
+They also allowed the team to train at Manchester United’s Carrington training complex to prepare for a cup final tie against HMP Leeds.

 Minister for prisons, Sedgeway Arsebleach MP, has ordered a review of the prison sport system and will take his findings to a parliamentary meeting next Wednesday.